Chapter 5: Choosing Your Lens

 - Generate testable hypotheses from theoretical principles

 This is what theory does.
 It’s not decorative.
 It’s not an abstract exercise you complete before getting to the “real” work of analysis.
 Theory is the architecture that transforms scattered observations into coherent understanding.
 It tells you what to look for, what to measure, and what would constitute evidence for or against your explanation.
+And it is not specific to any one topic.
+The same theories that illuminate music and emotion also explain news consumption, political persuasion, brand loyalty, and health behavior.
+Choosing a theory is choosing a way of seeing.

 Theory Is Not Speculation